Melody & Harmony

 tones.

-‘tensions’.
+often augmented with ‘tensions’.
 A dissonant chord (chord with tension) will "resolve" to a consonant chord.
-Harmonization sounds

-pleasant to the ear when there is a balance between the consonant and dissonant sounds.
-A balance between
+Harmonization sounds pleasant to the ear when there is a balance between the consonant and dissonant sounds.

 z